bbenchoff/bbenchoff.github.io/pages/OrthoRoute.md

 ## Implementation

 The following are the implementation details of OrthoRoute.
 How I built it, and why I made the decisions I did.
-If you want to never write a plugin for KiCad, skip this section.

-Pre-KiCad 9.0 had a SWIG-based plugin system.
+KiCad, Pre-version 9.0, had a SWIG-based plugin system.
 There are serious deficits with this SWIG-based system compared to the new IPC plugin system released with KiCad 9.
 The SWIG-based system was locked to the Python environment bundled with KiCad.
 Process isolation, threading, and performance constraints abound.
-Doing GPU programming with CuPy, while not impossible, is difficult.
+Doing GPU programming with CuPy or PyTorch, while not impossible, is difficult.

 The new IPC plugin system for KiCad is a godsend.
 The basic structure of the OrthoRoute plugin looks something like this: